Not included in a funeral plan.

 · Church services normally add significantly to the cost, and there is no standard charge, although people are often convinced there will be no charge, things change.
 Please tell us if you want to allow for a church service, or any other “extras.”

 · Second journeys: such as, where the undertaker has to go to the Church the night before (common with Catholics), or the Church and then the crematorium, or where a special “farewell tour” route is requested which is further.
+These are not included in a funeral plan generally.

 · Viewing of the deceased: most plans (apart from Direct Cremation) will allow it, but usually only during office hours, not evenings or weekends.